 What type of visa should I obtain?
 When should I apply for a visitor’s visa?

-- Your official acceptance letter will serve as supportive documentation to obtain a B1/B2 visitor’s visa.
-Our office does not issue any other documents for other types of visas (ie. for study purposes).
+- We recommend applying to obtain a B1/B2 visitor’s visa.
+Your official acceptance letter can serve as supportive documentation to obtain this.
+Our office does not issue any other documents for other types of visas (i.e. for study purposes).

-- As soon as you have received your Acceptance letter and confirmed you will accept the elective, you should contact the U.S. State Department in your city to begin the visa process.
+- As soon as you receive your Acceptance Letter and confirm you will accept the elective, you should contact the U.S. State Department in your city to begin the visa process if you have not yet done so.

 Can I use a visa waiver if my country does not require visa?